 Such a delay is a particular blow to the company as it spent the most money in February’s 4G auction out of all the UK network operators – a staggering £790 million, to be precise.

-Looking closer at the situation, it's easy to see why Vodafone would be inclined to wait a few more months.
-If it had launched in June, as projected, it would have had to do so without the biggest smartphone in the business.
+Looking closer at the situation, it’s easy to see why Vodafone would be inclined to wait a few more months.

 Apple’s iPhone 5 is 4G-capable, but only on the frequency owned by EE.
 Delaying the launch would open the possibility of launching with a fresh-faced (and hopefully fully UK 4G compatible) iPhone 5S.